 We are going to use Microsoft MakeCode to program the micro:bit.
 Please open a browser window and navigate to https://makecode.microbit.org.
-This should open the MakeCode environment that you used to install the weather:bit package.
+This should open the MakeCode environment that you used to install the weather:bit extension.

 Now, you can either download the following example script and drag and drop it onto your micro:bit, or use it as an example and build it from scratch in MakeCode.

 When the script starts, we use this block to start or initiate the BME280 sensor and get it ready to take readings.
 Anytime you want to use the temperature, humidity, pressure or altitude blocks, you need to have this block in your